When to prune autumn raspberries for seriously juicy berries year after year

 It's likely you already know how to grow raspberries, as they're one of the easiest crops around.
 How to prune your raspberries for summer fruiting varieties is slightly different to autumn raspberries, as are the timings fo when to do it.

 Writing on his popular blog, Monty Don says that it's best to 'cut back autumn fruiting raspberries to the ground, removing all of last year’s canes' in late winter each year.
-This means you'll likely be tackling the job sometime between January and March, depending on your area.
+This means you'll likely be tackling the job sometime between January and March, depending on your area, so you can add autumn-fruiting raspberries to your list of plants you should cut back in winter.

 'This timing ensures that the plants have completed their fruiting cycle and are ready to be pruned without disturbing new buds,' agrees Christopher O'Donoghue of Gardens Revived.